-Online marketplaces – shopping websites that allow you to buy from multiple third-party sellers – do not have the same responsibilities as high street or regular online retailers for the safety of the products sold on their sites, and unfortunately we’ve seen unsafe products appearing on these platforms time and time again.
+Online marketplaces – shopping websites that allow you to buy from multiple third-party sellers – do not have the same responsibilities as high street or regular online retailers for the safety of the products sold on their sites.
+Unfortunately, we’ve seen unsafe products appearing on these platforms time and time again.

 Three quick tips to help avoid dangerous products when shopping online

-It can be tricky to work out whether a product is safe or not before you buy it – often here at Which? we don’t know for sure until we’ve put it through a full lab test.
+It can be tricky to work out whether a product is safe or not before you buy it.
+Often, we don’t know for sure until we’ve put it through a full lab test.
 However, we have seen patterns that mean we can offer some helpful, general advice, especially when you're buying a product with safety or security considerations.

-Do your research – it’s worth putting the time in before you buy, and don’t just rely on high customer review scores on the marketplaces.
+Do your research It pays to put the time in before you buy, and don’t just rely on high customer review scores on the marketplaces.